Introduction

 What did Joe do?

 Joe decided to test his position out.
 He applied for another job at his company, because he already suspected that the elderly would not stand a chance because of their age.
 “I guide people who cannot get a job easily.
-So also test something out seniors,” says Joe.
+So also seniors,” says Joe.
 “Many companies nowadays want data analysts, so a trainee-ship seemed like a good opportunity for unemployed seniors.”
 When he himself found out that people in their sixties had no chance, he hoped that the mediation company would encourage his company to open their vacancies to the elderly.

 Result